 Keep your house entry time in mind.
 There are three timed entries — morning, midday, and afternoon — and you’ll be able to enter the house within the range given when you reserve your tickets.

 Tour the gardens any time on your day of entry.
 If you arrive early, you CAN tour the gardens before your allotted house entry time (as long as it’s open).
+However, you DO need a ticket to tour the gardens as you won’t be able to enter the gates without one.

 You might be able to snag walk-in tickets.
 If you didn’t get tickets (they sell out quickly!), there are limited walk-in tickets, available only from 9 a.m. to 9:30 a.m.
 However, these are extremely limited, so I wouldn’t advise going out of your way to visit Highclere Castle if you do not have pre-booked tickets already.
 If you have any questions about walk-up tickets, email [email protected].